MelonMTRS/EyeStep-Reborn/README.txt

 x86 instruction at 'address'.
 You can view the disassembly like so:

-auto instr = EyeStep::ReadInstruction(0x12000000); // returns an EyeStep::inst object
+EyeStep::open(GetCurrentProcess()); // essential for more accurate disassembly output auto instr = EyeStep::read(0x12000000); // returns an 'EyeStep::inst' object
-std::cout << instr.data << std::endl;
+std::cout << instr.data << std::endl; // displays the processed instruction (string)

-The inst, or, instruction class, contains the following:
+The EyeStep::inst / instruction class contains the following:

 data - text translation of disassembly len - length of instruction